 |Rice, Maize, Jowar, Bajra, Soyabean, Cotton, Groundnut, Jute, Urad Dal, Moong Dal, Tur Dal||Wheat, Barley, Gram, Peas, Mustard||Watermelon, Muskmelon, Cucumber, Vegetable and Fodder crops.|

 Frequently Asked Questions (FAQ) about Crop Seasons in India

 Question 1: Which crop is grown during the rainy season in India?

 Answer: The Kharif crop season started with the onset of the Southwest Monsoon under which the cultivation of tropical crops such as rice, cotton, jute, Jowar, Bajra, and Tur is cultivated.

 Question 2: In which season Rabi crop is grown in India?

-Answer: Rabi crops grown in India in Winter season from October to December and harvested in April to June.
+Answer: Rabi crops are grown in India in the Winter season from October to December and harvested from April to June.

-Question 3: What are three cropping seasons in India?
+Question 3: What are the three cropping seasons in India?

 Question 4: What is cropping season?

 Answer: The cropping seasons in which a particular crop is grown are considered as a cropping season.
 In India, there are mainly three cropping seasons, namely Kharif, Rabi, and Zaid.